games-automata-play/games-automata-play.github.io/_posts/2017-12-25-Parity_generic.md

 <p>
 We say that a tree embeds into another if the first one can be obtained by removing nodes from the second.
+Note that since all trees we consider have height $h$, the root of the first tree is mapped to the root of the second tree.
 We say that a tree $T$ is $(n,h)$-universal if all trees with at most $n$ leaves each of depth exactly $h$ embed into $T$.
 </p>